-- International students who graduate in the spring and want to work during May term must have permission from the International Office, as their visa may not allow them to do work past the last day of the academic calendar. - Student workers must be enrolled in a May term class or be returning for classes in the following fall semester, to be eligible to work during May term. - A student that wants to live in the residence halls during May term, will be required to pay housing and food costs, and must contact the Office of Residential Life to apply for housing. - Full-time work is considered 37.5 hours per week.
-May term students cannot work more than 40 hours per week (Sun-Sat) on campus, as overtime is not permitted. - Student workers are required to take a 30 minute lunch break if working over 7 hours and it must be reflected on the timesheet (i.e. students are to clock out for breaks and clock back in upon returning).
+- FICA taxes are paid/withheld. - International students who graduate in the spring and want to work during May term must have permission from the International Office, as their visa may not allow them to do work past the last day of the academic calendar. - Student workers must be a current student, in good standing and be returning for classes in the following fall semester, to be eligible to work. - A student that wants to live in the residence halls, will be required to pay housing and food costs, and must contact the Office of Residential Life to apply for housing. - Students may work a maximum of 29 hours per work week (Sunday-Saturday) in May and August (to the Sunday before classes begin). - Students may work a maximum of 37.5 hours per work week (Sunday-Saturday) in June and July (same as staff employees). - Student workers are required to take a 30 minute lunch break if working over 7 hours and it must be reflected on the timesheet (i.e. students are to clock out for breaks and clock back in upon returning). - Students who work in May will be paid June 10th, please contact the Business Office if you will not be on campus to pick up your paycheck and are not set up for direct deposit.
+Students will be paid bi-weekly in June, July and the beginning of August.
+A copy of the payroll calendar is in the Appendix and on the Business Office website under Payroll Calendars and Deadlines. - Students must have proper supervision, so working from home or away from campus is prohibited. - Summer Research Students are handled differently, but still must have employment forms on file before they can work or be compensated. - Non-students (students who are not enrolled as full-time students for classes in the fall) must be processed by HR to work.
+The request link is on the HR website.